kubernetes/ingress-nginx/docs/examples/grpc/README.md

     type: ClusterIP
   EOF
   ```
 - You can save the above example manifest to a file with name `service.go-grpc-greeter-server.yaml` and edit it to match your deployment/pod, if required.
-You can create the service resource with a kubectl command like this ;
+You can create the service resource with a kubectl command like this:

   ```
   $ kubectl create -f service.go-grpc-greeter-server.yaml